iProov/dotnet-maui/README.md

 #### 2. Listening to IProovStates

 To monitor the progress of an iProov claim and receive the result you need an instance of `IProovWrapper.IStateListener` interface.
-So, you can either create a private class which implements this interface to handle the callbacks from the SDK, or you can implement the interface in your `Activity` class.
+So, you will have to implement this interface in one of your classes, or create a new one, as shown in the following example.

  ```csharp
 public class IProovListener: IProovWrapper.IStateListener {